awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 + Ensure that your DNS server can resolve all lookup queries, including public DNS names, Amazon EC2 private DNS names, and customer\-specific DNS names\.
 If the outbound network traffic contains any DNS lookups that your DNS server can't handle, your DNS server must have appropriate upstream DNS providers configured\.
 + Configure your DNS server to produce User Datagram Protocol \(UDP\) responses of 512 bytes or less\.
 + Configure your DNS server to produce Transmission Control Protocol \(TCP\) responses of 1024 bytes or less\.
 + Configure your DNS server to allow inbound traffic from your Amazon RDS DB instances over port 53\.
-If your DNS server is in an Amazon VPC, the VPC must have a security group that contains inbound rules that allow UDP and TCP traffic on port 53\.
-If your DNS server is not in an Amazon VPC, it must have appropriate firewall allow\-listing \(whitelisting\) to allow UDP and TCP inbound traffic on port 53\.
+If your DNS server is in an Amazon VPC, the VPC must have a security group that contains inbound rules that permit UDP and TCP traffic on port 53\.
+If your DNS server is not in an Amazon VPC, it must have appropriate firewall allow\-listing to permit UDP and TCP inbound traffic on port 53\.

   For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [Adding and Removing Rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules)\.
 + Configure the VPC of your Amazon RDS DB instance to allow outbound traffic over port 53\.
 Your VPC must have a security group that contains outbound rules that allow UDP and TCP traffic on port 53\.